 - Melt the chocolate in a microwave or a double boiler and add it to the butter with icing sugar

-- Add hazelnuts (whole) and the crushed cookies
+- Add hazelnuts (whole) or other nuts and the crushed cookies

-- Mix and put on parchment paper, shape it into a log (it’s okay if you can’t immediately form an even oblong salami because the mass will be quite sticky)
+- Mix and place on parchment paper.
+Shape it into a log (it's okay if you can't immediately form an even oblong salami because the mixture will be quite sticky)

 - Roll up the paper and wrap it.
 Adjust it well along the length (now it will be much easier to do it)